saurabdixit/RoboND-DeepLearning-Project/README.md

 ### Number of Epochs:
 More the number of epochs more is the number of weights modification.
 Hence, We have to make sure to keep this number large and check what works best.
 However, I have seen that even if we see convergence at 50 epochs and we continue running the training, we get better traing results.
 I think because it tries to adapt to validation data.
 But if that is the case, it will not show good results on the test data which is completely hidden.
 However, That does not happen on 200 mark.
 Maybe if we increase it more, we will get to point when there are no errors on validation set but it fails on test set.

+![Image from model training from segmentation lab][image_1]

 # Using this model on different objects (Car, Dog, Cat)
 We might need to go for more deeper convolution model because the environment and the training images that were given to us were generated/taken in Ideal scenario.
 Hence, there are many reasons like training on the images with sun glare, blurred images, images when there is snow everywhere etc. where such model might not work.

 # Results/Conclusion:
+My current version is currently running on my local laptop.
+I am very positive that it will work.
 I know that I don't have the perfect 0.40 result as expected.
 However, I am pretty sure that if you run my notebook on with above parameters on AWS and train the FCN.
 It will work.

-Please look at my notebook model_training_from_segmentation_lab.pdf.
+Please look at my results in model_training_from_segmentation_lab.pdf.
 I have trained that on segmentation lab workspace using GPU.
-See that I was able to get loss less than 0.015.
+See that I was able to get loss less than 0.0120 on train and 0.0267 on validation.
-The only reason, I couldn't get the results on the segmentation GPU enabled workspace is because "sample_evaluation_data" folder is missing there.
+The only reason, I couldn't get the results on the segmentation lab's GPU enabled workspace is because "sample_evaluation_data" folder is missing there.

+![alt text][image_2]

+# Future Improvement:
+1. Need to push the limits on this project.
+See what parameters can be used to reduce the loss further.
+2. Try more deeper convolutional model and compare the performance of these two.
+3. Check this model with different images Dogs, cars, cats to check whether this work.